-In relation to the above amounts, there are no outstanding balances or commitments at 31 December 2010 and no valuation adjustments for doubtful or bad debts were made during the year.
+There are no outstanding balances or commitments at 31 December 2012 and no valuation adjustments for doubtful or bad debts were made during the year.

-Directors also applied for and received shares, options and convertible notes in the Company as disclosed in this note.
+Directors also applied for and received shares, options, and convertible notes and converted the convertible notes in the Company as disclosed in this note.